Leey10/CarND-Capstone/README_QYteam.md

 ## Testing on Simulator

-We can first validate our project in the simulator using the following commands:
+We validated our project in the simulator using the following commands:

 git clone https://github.com/Qiyd81/CarND-Capstone.git